ShruthiMulgund/ShruthiMulgund/README.md

 - 👋 Hi, I’m @ShruthiMulgund
+## 🚀 About Me
-- 👀 I’m interested in developing web applications with Java and learning new technologies.
+- 👀 Passionate about building scalable web applications and exploring new technologies
-- 🌱 I’m currently on the path to become a full stack developer.
+- 🌱 Currently growing into a Full Stack Developer
-- I have been certified in Azure Fundamentals.
+- 🎓 Certified in Azure Fundamentals
+- 💡 Curious about cloud-native solutions, DevOps practices, and modern software architecture

+## 🛠️ Skills
+**Languages & Frameworks**
+- Java, Spring Boot, JavaScript, AngularJS, Python

+**Databases**
+- SQL, MongoDB, PostgreSQL

+**Infrastructure & DevOps**
+- Terraform, Docker
+- CI/CD: GitLab, Azure DevOps, GitHub

+**Cloud**
+- Microsoft Azure

+## 📈 Goals
+- Expand expertise in microservices and distributed systems
+- Contribute to open-source projects and collaborate with the developer community
+- Continuously learn and adapt to emerging technologies

 <!---
 ShruthiMulgund/ShruthiMulgund is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.